Abhinandhu/from-Eppakayala/README.md

 | "To Kill a Mockingbird" | Profound exploration of justice and morality      | Harper Lee           |
 | "1984"                  | Dystopian classic examining the dangers of power  | George Orwell        |
 | "The Great Gatsby"      | Captivating tale of the American Dream            | F. Scott Fitzgerald  |

+---
+# Favorite Quotes

+> "The only way to do great work is to love what you do."* -
+> *Steve Jobs*

+> "Success is not final, failure is not fatal: It is the courage to continue that counts." -
+> *Winston Churchill*